iamrishav111/Smart-Traffic-Management-System/README.md

    ![](read.PNG)

 ## UI
-1. Since we are considering static images and not the CCTV footages, so the images get changed after every 1min.
+1. Since we are considering static images and not the CCTV footages, so the images get changed after every 5mins.
-2. The change depicts te present crowding in the particular junction.
+2. The change depicts the present crowding in the particular junction.
 3. To get the location,we use Here Maps API.

 ### LOGIN PAGE: